WhackJobInt/postal3scriptdocs/docs/object.md

 // 'Object:slot#0' ; 'Object:null' ; 'Object:self'
 // 'Object:item' ; 'Object:anchor'

-// Check if our caller exists (null means zero)
+// Check if our caller exists (null == zero)
 IfAttr "Object:caller != Object:null Block Begin"
 	// Was it the Player who forced us into this state?
 	IfAttr "Object:caller == Object:player Block Begin"
-		// Well then we are going to run to them, endlessly TargetPlayer 1 // or TargetCaller 1
+		// Well then we are going to run to them endlessly TargetPlayer 1 // or TargetCaller 1
 		MoveToTarget run,1,0
 	Block End